yoshihikosuzuki/ant-asm-workflow/README.md

 # TODO

-- [ ] Is it better to keep only HiFi reads mapped to purged contigs (rather than discarded haplotigs), before proceeding to assembly evaluation?
+- [ ] Is it better to discard HiFi reads mapped to purged haplotigs, before proceeding to assembly evaluation?